Maine Laws and Incentives

 Zero Emission School Bus Acquisition and Working Group

-Beginning in 2035, 75% of school bus acquisitions must be zero emission school buses.
+By 2035, 75% of school bus acquisitions must be zero emission school buses.
 The Office of Policy Innovation and the Future will convene a working group to:

-• Review different types of zero emission school buses and the benefits and challenges associated with each technology;
+- Review different types of zero emission school buses and the benefits and challenges associated with each technology;

-• Analyze financing options for the acquisition of zero emission school buses;
+- Analyze financing options for the acquisition of zero emission school buses;

-• Engage electric utilities and other private entities that are interested in partnering with school administrators to acquire zero emission school buses;
+- Engage electric utilities and other private entities that are interested in partnering with school administrators to acquire zero emission school buses;

-• Plan for the deployment of charging infrastructure to support zero emission school buses; and,
+- Plan for the deployment of charging infrastructure to support zero emission school buses; and,

-• Assess training and education options for zero emission school bus use and maintenance.
+- Assess training and education options for zero emission school bus use and maintenance.

 In January 2023, the working group published a report of their findings.

-The Maine Board of Education may obtain loans or enter into a lease-purchase agreement to acquire zero emission school buses.
+A school board may obtain loans or enter into a lease-purchase agreement to acquire zero emission school buses.
 The term of the loan or lease purchase may be up to 15 years.

-(Reference Maine Revised Statutes Title 35-A, Section 5401 and Section 10104 )
+(Reference Maine Revised Statutes Title 35-A, Section 10104 and Title 20-A Section 5401(15-A))

 Autonomous Vehicles (AVs) Support

-(Reference Maine Department of Transportation Rules 800)
+(Reference Maine Department of Transportation Rules Chapter 800)

 Idle Reduction Requirement

-A commercial vehicle or gasoline powered vehicle may not idle for more than five minutes during any 60-minute period.
+A commercial vehicle or gasoline powered vehicle, other than private passenger vehicles, may not idle for more than five minutes during any 60-minute period.
 Exemptions are allowed for the following: 1) a vehicle stopped in traffic or at the direction of a law enforcement official; 2) a vehicle needing auxiliary power for equipment or for climate control to prevent a safety or health emergency; 3) a vehicle being inspected by a state or federal motor vehicle inspector; 4) an emergency vehicle being used in the course of official business; 5) a commercial vehicle using air conditioning or heating during a driver rest period or while waiting to load or unload; and 6) when the ambient outside air temperature is less than zero degrees Fahrenheit.
 When the outside ambient air temperature is between zero and 32 degrees Fahrenheit, vehicles may idle for up to 15 minutes during a 60-minute period.
 In addition, a passenger bus my idle for up to 15 minutes during a 60-minute period while passengers are on board.
 Any owner of a location that is used for loading and unloading of commercial vehicles may not require that vehicles idle for periods longer than 30 minutes while waiting to load or unload at the location.
 Violators are subject to fines.

 (Reference Maine Revised Statutes Title 38, Section 585-L)